 Charae McDaniel, Chief Financial Officer Travis Easton, P.E., Public Works Director Corey Farkas, Manager of Operations and Maintenance, Public Works Attachments: Ordinance-Supplemental Approp for Assurance -Rockrimmon Estates Charae McDaniel, Chief Financial Officer, presented the Ordinance for a supplemental appropriation to the General Fund in the amount of \$41,555 for a transfer to the Capital Improvement Program Fund for street paving in The Estates at Rockrimmon.
 She said the source of funds for the General Fund is the financial assurance currently held in escrow.
 Ms. McDaniel stated the construction of the roadways occurred from 2006 to 2010 and the roadways within that subdivision had not originally been accepted into the City's inventory because of the problems with the roads.
 She explained the responsibility to repave them was put back onto the original developer, but then the developer filed for bankruptcy.
 Ms. McDaniel said the assurance funds in escrow will not cover the entire project cost of \$368,000, but the \$41,555 will be used to offset the total cost.
-Councilmember Geislinger asked if going forward, if there could be additional insurance in place in the event a developer declares bankruptcy.
+Councilmember Geislinger stated going forward, when a developer declares bankruptcy, the City should ensure there is no applicable insurance to cover the defect prior to assuming no responsibility for repairs.
 Marc Smith, Division Chief, Corporate Legislative Counsel, stated they will research that.
 8.D.
 19-020 A Resolution of Approval Regarding the Permanency of the Velodrome Roof Enclosure at Memorial Park Presenter:

-Kurt Schroeder, Parks Operations and Maintenance Manager Aron McGuire, Senior Director - Olympic Training Centers Attachments: 1-7-19 - Velodrome Enclosure Resolution 1-7-19 - Memorial Park Velodrome Meeting Comments 1-7-19 - Velodrome Permanency Powerpoint Kurt Schroeder, Parks Operations and Maintenance Manager, presented the Resolution of approval regarding the permanency of the velodrome roof enclosure at Memorial Park.
+Kurt Schroeder, Parks Operations and Maintenance Manager Aron McGuire, Senior Director - Olympic Training Centers Attachments: 1-7-19 - Velodrome Enclosure Resolution 1-7-19 - Memorial Park Velodrome Meeting Comments 1-7-19 - Velodrome Permanency Powerpoint Signed Resolution 7-19 Kurt Schroeder, Parks Operations and Maintenance Manager, presented the Resolution of approval regarding the permanency of the velodrome roof enclosure at Memorial Park.
 He gave an overview of the overall support they received for the proposal from the stakeholder meeting that was held.
 Aron McGuire, Senior Director, Olympic Training Centers, identified the impact of the velodrome on the community and Team USA athletes, the effects and benefits of the permanency of the velodrome roof enclosure, and the additional improvements to the dome.
 He stated the United States Olympic Center (USOC) will provide the full funding for the permanency.
 President Pro Tem Gaebler requested the Olympic rings be put on the dome.
 Councilmember Pico asked if they would be using the existing dome.
 Mr. McGuire confirmed they would.
 Councilmember Strand asked what the total cost will be to the USOC.
 Mr. McGuire stated they will provide additional information to Council.
 Mr. Schroeder stated this item was unanimously approved by the Parks and Recreation Advisory Board.
 8.E.
-CPC CA 18-00082 An Ordinance adopting PlanCOS as the City of Colorado Springs Comprehensive Plan (Legislative Item) Presenters:
+CPC CA 18-00082 Ordinance No. 19-2 adopting PlanCOS as the City of Colorado Springs Comprehensive Plan (Legislative Item) Presenters: